Estuary

 Talend - ETL Tool

-Talend, which was acquired by Qlik, has two main products—Talend Data Fabric and Stitch, which was acquired by Talend and is covered in the section on Stitch.
+Talend, now owned by Qlik, has two main products: Talend Data Fabric and Stitch.
+Talend acquired Stitch, which is discussed in the section on Stitch.
 In case you’re interested in Talend Open Studio, it was discontinued following the acquisition by Qlik.

 Talend Data Fabric is a broader data integration platform, not just ETL.
 It also offers data quality and data governance features, ensuring that your data is not only integrated but also accurate.